Condensation Completion and Defects in 2+1D Topological Orders: Condensation Completion

 \section{Condensation Completion}

 In this section, we will review the algebraic construction of condensation completion.
-Condensation completion, as introduced by Gaiotto and Johonson-freyd, is a generalization of the Karoubi envelope (also known as idempotent completion\cite{BALMER2001819} or Cauchy completion) from ordinary category to higher category theory\cite{gaiotto2019condensations}.
-Mathematically, condensation completion of a higher category is basically the process of incorporating all condensation descendants into it, resulting in a complete higher category where all absolute limits exist.
-This allows for properties such as the semisimplicity of a higher category to be well defined.
-The objects that are ``added" to the category are determined by the original category and can be viewed as new emergent topological phases that arise from the old ones during phase transitions.
-This is why the term ``condensation" is used.
+The idea of completing a theory by all the ``condensed defects" or ``condensation descendants" has a long history and was studied in a series of works~\cite{Carqueville_2016,Kitaev_2012,KW1405.5858,douglas2018fusion,gaiotto2019condensations} (see also Remark 3.18 in~\cite{KLW+2003.08898}).
+The modern term \emph{condensation completion}, as introduced by Gaiotto and Johonson-Freyd~\cite{gaiotto2019condensations}, is a generalization of the Karoubi envelope (also known as idempotent completion~\cite{BALMER2001819} or Cauchy completion) from ordinary category to higher category theory.
+Mathematically, condensation completion of a higher category $\cC$ is the process of incorporating all condensation descendants into it, resulting in a complete higher category $\mathrm{Kar}(\cC)$ where all absolute limits exist.
+This allows for properties such as the semisimplicity of a higher category to be well-defined.